Lindeneg/cl-form-component/README.md

 ---

+### Dev Todo

+-   Allow customization of all form and input styles with a `CSSProperties` object or a `className` string.

+-   Allow the use of `<optgroup />` in a `selection` element.

+---

 The form is _Bootstrap-esque_ styled and offers two variants by default, `dark` and `light`.
-Work in progress to allow customization of all styles used.

-There are no dependencies besides [React](https://reactjs.org/) and [cl-use-form-state](https://github.com/Lindeneg/cl-use-form-state), the latter of which is used for state management and input validation.
+There are no dependencies besides [React](https://reactjs.org/) and [cl-use-form-state](https://github.com/Lindeneg/cl-use-form-state), the former is a peer dependency and the latter is used for state management and input validation.

 Four `elementTypes` are supported `'input' | 'text-field' | 'selection' | 'image'`